-Flat Extra Fees for Life Insurance: What Are They & How They Work in 2024 + YouTube Video
+Flat Extra Fees for Life Insurance: What Are They & How Do They Work in 2024 + YouTube Video

-Flat extra fees for life insurance, what are they, and what do they do?
+Flat extra fees for life insurance: what are they, and what do they do?
 Just about all of us who have purchased life insurance at one time or another fully understand the concept of having a premium to pay each year.

 Flat extra fees are most commonly used when a life insurance applicant is involved in a hazardous sport or hobby.

-Many people don’t realize that your health history, height & and weight, tobacco use, and other specific information about you can impact rates.
+Many people don’t realize that your health history, height & weight, tobacco use, and other specific information about you can impact rates.

 Table of Contents